sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Listening on port %(port)s for the next passive request.
-:Groups: ftp, session, authenticated, success
+:Groups: authenticated, success, session, ftp
 :From version: 1.6.0
 :To version: None
 :Description: None